 You may also wish to consult our GSCS-website at http://ifa.phil-fak.uni-koeln.de/30905.html

 Applications should include:

-- a letter (2 pages maximum) that describes the nature of your interest in the program and that includes a short description of your PhD-project or research interests
+– a letter (2 pages maximum) that describes the nature of your interest in the program, your expectations of the course and that also provides an overview of your PhD-project or research interests

 – a CV